-Register on in November 23, 2022.
+Efforts to inform federal and State decision-making for the Project began with early public outreach, which happened before initiation of the NEPA and HEPA processes.
+The formal start of the processes occurred with the publication of the EIS Preparation Notice in the State of Hawai'i, Office of Planning and Sustainable Development, Hawai'i Environmental Review Program's (ERP's) The Environmental Notice on November 24, 2022 and the NEPA Notice of Intent (NOI) was published in the Federal Register on November 23, 2022.
 Scoping activities provided the public an opportunity to give input on the Project.
-The public provided feedback on the four Build Alternatives that the lead agencies proposed to analyze in the Draft EIS, and the analysis's scope of environmental studies.
-The results from the public scoping period are documented in a Scoping Report that the lead agencies released in May 2023 and is available on the project website at www.honoapiilanihwyimprovements.com.
+The public provided feedback on the four Build Alternatives that the lead agencies proposed to analyze in the Draft EIS and the scope of the environmental studies.
+The results from the public scoping period are documented in a Scoping Report released in May 2023 and available on the project website at www.honoapiilanihwyimprovements.com.
 Concurrently with the release of the NOI, the FHWA and HDOT implemented a coordination plan to collaborate with external participating and cooperating agencies from federal, State, and County governments.

-The Draft EIS presented the Project's Purpose and Need and the impact assessment conducted for the No Build and four Build Alternatives.
+The Draft EIS presented the Project's purpose and need and the impact assessment conducted for the No Build and four Build Alternatives.
 Further, it identified a Preferred Alternative that best balanced meeting the purpose and need for the Project with the opportunity to minimize and avoid adverse environmental effects.
 On December 20, 2024, the Draft EIS was completed and made available to the public through the Project's website.
 The lead agencies notified the public about releasing the Draft EIS by publishing the Notice of Availability in the Federal Register and in the State of Hawai'i, Office of Planning and Sustainable Development, Environmental Review Program's The Environmental Notice in January 2025.
 These publications initiated a 45-day public review period extending to February 24, 2025.
 During this period, two public hearings were held: an in-person hearing on January 23, 2025, and a virtual public meeting on January 28, 2025.

-This Final EIS summarizes and responds to the public comments on the Draft EIS through testimony at the public hearings or written submissions as described in Chapter 9, Public Comments and Responses.
+This Final EIS summarizes and responds to the public comments on the Draft EIS provided through testimony at the public hearings or written submissions as described in Chapter 9, Public Comments and Responses.
 The Final EIS also summarizes the refinement of the Preferred Alternative based on public input, continued agency coordination, and review of ongoing design considerations.